ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The QR code should be created in the frontend, e.g. using `react-qr-code` or the `qr-code` web component.
 If during implementation there are any issues with this approach, it can alternatively also be created in the backend, e.g. using the `segno` library.

-- `OPTIONS /rpc/verify-token` - *checks the existence of a TOTP token*

-This endpoint first verifies that the user has a valid auth session, i.e. has been successfully logged in via LS Login and is a registered user.
-If this is the case, it then checks whether the user has already created an active TOTP token.
-A response HTTP header `Allow: OPTIONS, POST` is returned in this case or `Allow: OPTIONS` in all other cases.
-In any case an empty response with the HTTP status `204 No Content` will be returned (not `200 Ok` because that can not be returned using ExtAuth).

 - `POST /rpc/verify-totp` - *verifies a one-time password*
   - request body:
     - `user_id`: string (the registered User ID)